FriendsOfTYPO3/rtehtmlarea/Documentation/Introduction/Index.rst

 - Integration of TYPO3 image insertion and link insertion browsers, configurable color selector and user element insertion dialog;

+- Integration of Magic Images within text is built-in and tightly couple to TYPO3's APIs, and works just fine with HtmlArea.

 - Configuration through TYPO3 Extension Manager, Page and User TSconfig RTE properties; three default sets of Page and User TSconfig configuration settings for typical situations, advanced users or demo